oxyplot/oxyplot.github.io/documentation/supported-platforms.md

 - WPF
 - Windows Forms
 - Silverlight
-- Windows Store App
+- Windows Store (Windows Runtime)
-- Windows Phone App
+- Windows Phone
 - GTK#
 - Xamarin.iOS
 - Xamarin.Android

 We would also like to add support for
+- Windows.Universal apps
-- Xamarin Forms
+- Xamarin.Forms
 - Xamarin.Mac